 The following two tabs change content below.

 Anita Morrill lives in Central Iowa with her husband and their 3 homeschooled kids.
 She considers herself an “urban farmer” with chickens and gardens right in town.
-Anita also teaches history at a local community college, and recently earned her Ham radio license.

 Latest posts by Anita Morrill (see all)